mkropat/jumpapp/README.md

     Usage: jumpapp [OPTION]...
 COMMAND [ARG]...

-    Jump to (focus) the first open window for an application, if it's running.
+    Jump to (focus) the existing window for an application, if it's running.
     Otherwise, launch COMMAND (with opitonal ARGs) to start the application.

     Options: